Flagsmith/edge-proxy/CONTRIBUTING.md

 ## Configuration

-Edge proxy can be configured using the `config.json` file located at the root.
+Edge proxy can be configured using the `config.json` file located at the root or at a location defined by the `CONFIG_PATH` environment variable.

 ### Supported configuration